rusamer/envgod/README.md

 ## Security Notes

 1. **Server-Only**: This SDK is designed strictly for server environments.
 It explicitly checks for `window` and imports `server-only` in the Next.js entrypoint.
-2. **No Persistance**: Secrets are held in memory.
+2. **No Persistence**: Secrets are held in memory.
 Restarting the server will trigger a fresh fetch.
 3. **Logs**: The SDK does not log secret values.

 ## For Maintainers